-Yukari has recently been honored for her work as the recipient of the 2013 Artists in Residence Grant from Fresno County Office of Education and the 2017 Outstanding Teacher’s Award from Foundation at Fresno County Office of Education.
+She was the recipient of the 2013 Artists in Residence Grant from the Fresno County Office of Education and the 2017 Outstanding Teacher’s Award from the Foundation at Fresno County Office of Education.

-Dance Instructor at Roosevelt School of the Arts since 2009, Monica helped to establish the ballet program at Sequoia Middle School from 2015 to 2017.
+Former dance instructor at Roosevelt School of the Arts who now teaches at Fresno City College Dance Department.
+She helped to establish the ballet program at Sequoia Middle School from 2015 to 2017.
 She was a member of Santos Modern Dance Company in San Francisco from 2005 to 2008 and a guest member with the Nevada Ballet Theatre in 2008.